cesardmn/calculator_app/README.md

 #### Perform mathematical operations like addition, subtraction, multiplication, and division.

-- [ ] Create mathematical operations.
+- [ ] Create a separate file for the calculator's logic.
+  - [ ] Identify which type of button was clicked.

-  - [x] Get the values of the clicked buttons.
+  - [ ] Create a function that inserts the clicked number.
-  - [x] Identifies if the value is a number, operator, decimal point or another action.
-  - [ ] Create the function related to the decimal point.
+  - [ ] Create a function that inserts the clicked operator.
+  - [ ] Create the action functions
+    - [ ] Reset,
+    - [ ] Del,
+    - [ ] addSeparator,

-- [ ] Result mathematical operations interface.
+    - [ ] Calulate,

 ### 3st rule: